thelogbox/thelogbox.github.com/_posts/2012-07-10-android-compiling-a-project.md

 ---
 layout: androidtutorial

-title: Compiling
+title: Compiling a Project

-description:
+description: Simple steps on how to compile an Android project

 except:

+tags:
+- compile

 categories:
-- android-programming
+- Android

 ---